kddubey/cappr/docs/source/6_computational_performance.rst

    `COPA`_ dataset, repeating the choices to simulate multi-class classification tasks.
-   `GPT-2 (small)`_ was run on a Tesla K80 GPU (whatever was free in Google Colab in March 2023, I'm not hardware savvy).
+   `GPT-2 (small)`_ was run on a Tesla K80 GPU (whatever was free in Google Colab in March 2023).
 96 classification inputs were processed in batches of size 32.
 Each point in the graph is a median of 5 runs.
 For classification via sampling (CVS), exactly 4 tokens were generated for each prompt, which is the number of tokens in ``'\n\nAnswer A'``.
 1-token times are also shown.
 But for COPA (and other multiple-choice style prompts), that may result in lower zero-shot accuracy, as most of the sampled choices come after the first token.

 .. _COPA: https://people.ict.usc.edu/~gordon/copa.html